damog/blog/source/_posts/its-not-as-simple-as-a-matter-of-choice.md

-Title: It's not as simple as a matter of choice
+title: "It's not as simple as a matter of choice"
 Date: 2007-01-30 15:43:39
 Tags:
 ---